ncsu-llm-hackathon-materials-2025/MINT-LLM/README.md

 The goal of the toolkit is to automate the analysis of MD simulations trajectories with the aid of LLMs.
 MINT LLM can currently process trajectories from these packages: GROMACS, AMBER and LAMMPS.
 Simply upload your desired trajectories, visualize your data, and ask the chatbox to help with analysis and relevant summaries!

-You can learn how to use MINT LLM here: [Watch the video](https://mint-llm-molecular-i-gvsg.bolt.host/)
+You can learn how to use MINT LLM here: [Use MINT LLM](https://mint-llm-molecular-i-gvsg.bolt.host/)